 Our meta-programs meta.lp and metaD.lp in Listing 2 and 3 have not yet considered facts minimize (J, S) in reified programs, reflecting input #minimize statements.
-In fact, complex optimization is addressed by the meta-program metaO.lp, shown in Listing 4.
-It allows for separate optimization criteria per priority level J and weight W (in facts wlist (S,Q,E,W)).
-Particular criteria can be provided via the user predicate optimize (J, W, O), where the values card, incl, and pref for O refer to minimality regarding cardinality, inclusion, and preference (Sakama and Inoue 2000), respectively, among the involved literals E. Such criteria are reflected via instances of exopt (J, W, O), derived via the rules in Line 7 and 8-9, where card is taken by default if no criterion is provided by the user.
-At each priority level J, Pareto improvement of a counterexample (constructed via the rules in metaD.lp) over all weights W and criteria O such that exopt (J, W, O) holds is used for deciding whether a candidate answer set (constructed via the rules in meta.lp) is optimal.
-To this end, similarity at a priority level J is indicated by deriving equal (J) from equal (J, W, O) over all instances of exopt (J, W, O) via the rule in Line 13.
+In fact, complex optimization is addressed by the meta-program meta0.lp, whose first part is shown in Listing 5.
+It allows for separate optimization criteria per priority level J and weight W (in facts wlist (S, Q, E, W)).
+Particular criteria can be provided via the user predicate optimize (J, W, O), where the values card, incl, and pref for O refer to minimality regarding cardinality, inclusion, and preference (Sakama and Inoue 2000), respectively, among the involved literals E. Such criteria are reflected via instances of cxopt(J, W, O), derived via the rules in Line 7 and 8-9, where card is taken by default if no criterion is provided by the user.
+At each priority level J, Pareto improvement of a counterexample (constructed via the rules in metaD.lp) over all weights W and criteria \bigcirc such that $\texttt{cxopt}(J, W, \bigcirc)$ holds is used for deciding whether a candidate answer set (constructed via the rules in meta.lp) is optimal.
+To this end, similarity at a priority level J is indicated by deriving equal (J) from equal (J, W, O) over all instances of cxopt (J, W, O) via the rule in Line 13.
 Furthermore, the rules in Line 15-19 are used to chain successive priority levels, where a greater level J1 is more significant than its smaller neighbor J2, and to signal whether a priority level J2 is taken into account.
 The latter is the case if equal (J1) has been derived at all more significant priority levels J1.
-If it turns out that a candidate answer set is not refuted by a dominating counterexample, we derive bot via the rules in Line 21, 22, and 23: the first rule applies if there are no optimization criteria at all, the second one checks whether the counterexample is worse (or incomparable),
+If it turns out that a candidate answer set is not refuted by a dominating counterexample, we derive bot via the rules in Line 21, 22, and 23: the first rule applies if there are no optimization criteria at all, the second one checks whether the counterexample is worse (or incomparable), as indicated by worse (J1) at an inspected priority level J1, and the third one detects lack of Pareto improvement from equality at the lowest priority level.
+Finally, the integrity constraint in Line 27 stipulates bot to hold.
+Along with saturation (in metaD.lp), this implies that a candidate answer set (constructed via the rules in meta.lp) is accepted only if there is no dominating counterexample, thus selecting exactly the optimal answer sets of an input program.
+The described rules serve the general